-- Land at Ketchers Field, Selborne is allocated for the development of 5 to 6 residential dwellings (class C3 use).
+- Land at Ketchers Field, Selborne is allocated for the development of 5 to 6 residential dwellings (Class C3 Use).
 Planning permission will not be granted for any other uses.
-Detailed proposals that meet the following site specific development requirements will be permitted: - a) A suitable transition in built form and fabric from the housing to the west to the open countryside to the east; - b) Site boundaries sympathetic to the local landscape; - c) Vehicular access compatible with non-vehicular users of, and not harmful to the amenity of, the existing Public Right of Way; - d) To provide all necessary vehicular parking on-site to avoid additional on street parking in local roads; - e) The internal site layout should provide suitable turning provision for a long wheel based vehicle: - f) Appropriate mitigation for the impact of development on the Wealden Heath SPA which should be informed by a project-level Habitats Regulations Assessment: - g) The location of new housing and access roads to have regard to localised areas of potential surface water flooding and groundwater emergence; and - h) Retention and protection of existing mature trees. - In order for the development to have an overall positive impact on the ability of the natural environment to contribute to ecosystem services, development proposals must address the following: - a) Provision of suitable pedestrian and cycle links the existing rights of way network and permissive paths; - b) Protect and enhance trees within the site where possible, and where trees are lost, provide at least the equivalent in new tree planting on site.
-Trees should be retained and additional planting should be undertaken at the north east and south site boundaries: - c) Retain suitable existing habitat for pollinating species where possible.
+Detailed proposals that meet the following site specific development requirements will be permitted: - a) A suitable transition in built form and fabric from the housing to the west to the open countryside to the east; - b) Site boundaries sympathetic to the local landscape; - c) Vehicular access compatible with non-vehicular users of, and not harmful to the amenity of, the existing PRoW;

+- d) To provide all necessary vehicular parking on-site to avoid additional on street parking in local roads; - e) The internal site layout should provide suitable turning provision for a long wheel based vehicle; - f) Appropriate mitigation for the impact of development on the Wealden Heath SPA which should be informed by a Project-level HRA; - g) The location of new housing and access roads to have regard to localised areas of potential surface water flooding and groundwater emergence; and - h) Retention and protection of existing mature trees along the PRoW/likely existing access. - 2.
+In order for the development to have an overall positive impact on the ability of the natural environment to contribute to ecosystem services, development proposals must address the following: - a) Provision of suitable pedestrian and cycle links to the existing rights of way network and permissive paths; - b) Protect and enhance trees located at and close to the site boundaries where possible, and where trees are lost, provide at least the equivalent in new tree planting on site.
+Trees should be retained and additional planting should be undertaken at the north east and south site boundaries; - c) Retain suitable existing habitat for pollinating species where possible.
 New planting should be suitable for pollinating species; and - d) Minimise hard surfaced areas on site, and use permeable surfaces and soft landscaping where possible to maximise infiltration of water and reduce surface water run-off.